 - Freeze-dried strawberries on top or pulverized and mixed into the batter

-- Chocolate Frosting: If looking for a different type of frosting recipe, you’ll love this chocolate buttercream frosting that would create a chocolate-covered strawberry flavor.
+- Chocolate Frosting: If you’re looking for a different type of frosting recipe, you’ll love this chocolate buttercream frosting that would create a chocolate-covered strawberry flavor.

 Pro Tips